 Grilled Pork Chops 3 Ways.
 These three different marinade recipes for pork chops are ridiculously easy to make and hands down the best pork chops I’ve ever eaten!
 These are 5 star grilled pork chop recipes that you’ll use often.

 As well, grilled pork chops are an easy and delicious summertime dinner.
 Anytime you can grill outside and not heat up the kitchen and house, it’s a good thing to do.
 This 15 minute pork chop marinade makes seasoning your chops really easy, a no-brainer, and everyone loves them.

 Just a few simple ingredients make a delicious and quick marinade.
 They are all you need to make these tender, flavorful, bone-in pork chops.

 I prefer thick pork chops especially if I plan to grill them.
 Therefore, I chose four 1 and 1/2-inch thick bone-in pork chops.
 Bone-in chops don’t dry out as quickly on the grill.

-I marinated them with one of these three sets of ingredients for 3 hours.
+I marinated them with one of these three sets of ingredients from 15 minutes up to 3 hours.

 HOW LONG DO I COOK CHOPS?

 Grill the pork chops over direct heat, with the lid closed, until the pork chops are well-marked, for 8-12 minutes total, turning once.